bastipnt/masterkolloquium-2/notes/Project Slide.md

 **Idea:**
 - Make people aware that they are tracked
-- User music and visuals as artistic medium
+- Use music and visuals as artistic medium